 - I-theanine and 5-HTP, naturally occurring amino acids

 - Limit the time you spend awake in bed.
-Your bed is for sleeping, and you should not be there when you are not sleepy.
 If you find yourself still awake after 15 to 20 minutes, leave the bedroom and return when you feel tired.
 You should associate your bedroom only with sleep — not TV, emails from work or worry.

 - Create a sleep schedule—and stick to it!
-Whether you sleep through the night or not at all, wake up at the same time each day.
+Wake up at the same time each day, no matter your nightly experience.
 This will help your body regulate its internal 24-hour sleep-wake cycle, otherwise known as your biological clock or circadian rhythm.

 - Study up on sleep.
-The more you know about how and why people sleep, and which beliefs, behaviors and outside influences affect your sleep, says Dr. Drerup, the easier it will be to change sleep habits.
+The more you know about how and why people sleep, and which beliefs, behaviors and outside influences affect your sleep, the easier it will be to change sleep habits.

-- Cognitive therapy.
+- Consider cognitive therapy.
 Insomnia is influenced by five main mental processes: worry, selective attention and monitoring, distorted perception of sleep and daytime deficits, unhelpful beliefs about sleep and counterproductive safety behaviors.
-Cognitive therapy helps you to reverse these mental processes during the day and night.
-It is especially helpful in preventing relapse.
+Cognitive therapy helps you to reverse these mental processes and is especially helpful in preventing relapse.

 - Relax.
-This is often easier said than done, which is why Dr. Drerup suggests professional help for relaxation training from a sleep psychologist or a professional trained in services such as meditation, guided imagery or hypnosis.
+This is often easier said than done, which is why relaxation training from a sleep psychologist or a professional trained in services such as meditation, guided imagery or hypnosis may be helpful.
 Results are not immediate, but last a lifetime.